 After being inserted into thousands of problematic landlord-tenant relationships, the underlying cause in a staggering number of these cases is a lack of communication in many forms.
 Inspections of the rental property, or lack thereof, can serve as a perfect nest for this insidious miscommunication.

-Oftentimes, the condition of the property is not brought to the light of day, and the culpability can rest with the landlord, tenant, or both parties who share the dual responsibility to create and maintain a “healthy home,” the term embraced by rental inspection programs.
+Often, the condition of the property is not brought into the light of day, and the culpability can rest with the landlord, tenant, or both parties who share the dual responsibility to create and maintain a “healthy home,” the term embraced by rental inspection programs.

 Let’s talk about potential gaffes in the communication around inspections, starting with the tenant who has a responsibility to report maintenance issues.

 Not uncommonly, tenants obstruct access to the rental property to conceal what is going on inside, and this becomes a cat and mouse game with the landlord.
 Whether it is because of nefarious activity, damage to the dwelling, or substandard conditions, we have seen tenants go to great lengths to keep their abode away from prying eyes.

 Indeed, so adamant are some tenants in denying access to the unit, we have observed some who refuse to let in exterminators to remediate a bed bug infestation.
 Read our article on this subject